-As part of meeting a child's needs, the governing body recognises the importance of information sharing between practitioners and local agencies.
+As part of meeting a child's needs, the Governing Board recognises the importance of information sharing between practitioners and local agencies.
 This should include ensuring arrangements are in place that set out clearly the process and principles for sharing information within the school and with the three safeguarding partners, other organisations, agencies and practitioners as required.

-"Data protection: toolkit for schools", supports schools with data protection activity, including compliance with GDPR.
+"Data protection: toolkit for schools", supports schools with data protection activity, including compliance with relevant legislation.